Policy 6121 – Sexual Harassment of District Personnel

 If the CRCO is unavailable, including due to a conflict of interest or other disqualifying reason, the report will be directed to another CRCO, if the District has designated another individual to serve in that capacity.
 If the District has not designated another CRCO, the Superintendent will ensure that another person with the appropriate training and qualifications is appointed to act as the CRCO.

 - Will seek to interview all parties involved, including any relevant witnesses.
 If a student is involved, the District will follow all applicable District policies and procedures regarding questioning students.

 - Will create written documentation of the investigation (such as a letter, memo, or email), which contains the following:

-1. A list of all documents reviewed, along with a detailed summary of relevant documents;
+- A list of all documents reviewed, along with a detailed summary of relevant documents;

-2. A list of names of those interviewed, along with a detailed summary of their statements;
+- A list of names of those interviewed, along with a detailed summary of their statements;

-3. A timeline of events;
+- A timeline of events;

-5. The basis for the decision and final resolution of the complaint, together with any corrective action(s).
+- The basis for the decision and final resolution of the complaint, together with any corrective action(s).

-g) Keep the written documentation and associated documents in a secure and confidential location.
+- Will keep the written documentation and associated documents in a secure and confidential location.

-i) Inform the individual who reported of the right to file a complaint or charge externally as outlined in this policy.
+- Will inform the individual(s) who reported the harassment of the right to file a complaint or charge externally as outlined in this policy.

-Additionally, other District policies and documents address sexual harassment.
+Other District policies and documents address sexual harassment.
 All complaints will be handled in accordance with the applicable District policies and/or documents.

 The determination as to which District policies and/or documents are applicable is fact specific, and the CRCO may work with other District staff such as the District’s Title IX Coordinator(s) to determine which District policies and/or documents are applicable to the specific facts of the complaint.